MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExpandedTextAd.md

 Contains the methods used to manage an expanded text ad.

 This object derives from the [Ad](Ad.md) object.
-The list of methdods includes all applicable inherited methods.
+The list of methods includes all applicable inherited methods.

 ## Methods